-On July 20, 2015, Acadian extended its stand-by equity commitment with Brookfield in an aggregate amount of U.S.\$50 million for an additional 2 years subject to regulatory approval.
+Acadian's stand-by equity commitment with Brookfield is an aggregate amount of US\$50 million was renewed in September 2017, the commitment expires in July 2019.
 The equity commitment is structured so that Acadian may call on the equity commitment in exchange for the issuance of a number of common shares that corresponds to the amount of the equity commitment called, divided by the volume-weighted average of the trading price for Acadian's common shares on the TSX for a period of up to twenty trading days immediately preceding the date of the call, as approved by the TSX.
 All issuances of shares pursuant to the equity commitment will be subject to meeting TSX and other applicable regulatory requirements (if any).